On the geometry of physical measurements: topological and algebraic aspects: Introduction

-The aim of the present paper is to complement the introduction given in~\cite{fop} by providing both a solid introduction to the mathematics of measurement spaces and a thorough account of the main examples, occasionally delving again into the rationale behind the chosen mathematical structures, for instance showing that some axioms that are imposed (\eg, the continuity of disjunctions) are in fact not arbitrary.
-The bulk of this can be found in sections \ref{sec:disjunctions} and~\ref{sec:quantales}.
+The topology of a space of measurements $\Max A$ is not just abstract mathematical structure but rather it has its own conceptual significance: the open sets are regarded as physical properties which can be measured using only finitely many resources and carry a finite amount of classical information about the system being observed.
+This idea, along with an abstract definition of measurement space, was introduced in~\cite{fop}, where the intention was to exhibit a theory that takes measurements and classical information to be primitive concepts, in some sense yielding a model of Wheeler's \emph{it from bit}~\cite{itfrombit}.
+The aim of the present paper is to complement this by providing both a solid introduction to the mathematics of measurement spaces and a thorough account of the main examples, occasionally delving again into the rationale behind the chosen mathematical structures, for instance showing that some axioms that are imposed (\eg, the continuity of disjunctions) are in fact not arbitrary.
+Alongside this, it will be seen that the topology on the quantales $\Max A$ improves the properties of the functor $\Max$ as a complete invariant of unital C*-algebras.
+Also, the maps of quantales $p:\Max A\to\opens(G)$ that were studied in~\cite{QFB} and are associated to Fell bundles on the groupoid $G$ will be revisited, leading to a generalization of some results of~\cite{QFB}.

-One of the main examples, described in section~\ref{sec:Cstar}, is the measurement space $\Max A$ associated to a quantum system described by a C*-algebra $A$: this is the quantale $\Max A$ of~\cite{Curacao,MP1} (the points are the closed linear subspaces of $A$) equipped with the lower Vietoris topology.
-Even from a purely mathematical viewpoint this measurement space is interesting because the functor $\Max$ classifies unital C*-algebras~\cite{KR}, and in section~\ref{sec:Cstar} we shall see that the measurement topology improves the properties of this classification.

-The other main class of examples is studied in sections~\ref{sec:groupoids}, \ref{sec:etale} and \ref{sec:selective} and arises from second-countable locally compact open sober topological group\-oids (group\-oids, for short), which model classical state spaces equipped with partial symmetries and provide a language for Schwinger's~\cite{Schwinger} notion of selective measurement~\cites{CIM18,CIM19-I}.
-Given a groupoid $G$, its quantale $\ms(G)$~\cite{Re07,PR12}, equipped with the Scott topology, is an example of a \emph{classical} measurement space: it describes the types of observations that may be performed on a system such as the experimental apparatus itself.
-It is important to point out that much of this can (and to some extent should) be done in terms of \'etale groupoids.

-The notion of classical observer context introduced in~\cite{fop} is revisited in section~\ref{sec:contexts}.
-It is consistent with the familiar idea that the abelian subalgebras of a C*-algebra are classical contexts (\cf~\cite{Doe-Ish-II,HeLaSp09,klaas}), but now taking into account that there is more structure associated to an observer than just a subalgebra.
-Part of the additional structure is hinted at by an important body of work which is devoted to ``diagonals'' of C*-algebras~\cite{Kumjian,Renault,RenaultLNMath,ExePit19v3}, which have naturally associated groupoids and Fell bundles, and by its relation to maps of quantales~\cite{QFB}.